Yallingup Beaches: Your Guide to Surfing, Swimming, and Relaxation

 The Aquarium

 This quiet, turquoise lagoon, protected from the surf, is home to calm, crystal-clear waters.
-Visitors can enjoy swimming and snorkeling, discovering vibrant marine life such as curious fish, crabs, and colorful coral in its shimmering pools.
+Visitors can enjoy swimming and snorkelling, discovering vibrant marine life such as curious fish, crabs, and colourful coral in its shimmering pools.

 Canal Rocks

-The Canal Rocks offer an unparalleled view of the Indian Ocean, framed by a rugged granite canal hollowed out over thousands of years by the force of the sea.
+The Canal Rocks offer an unparalleled view of the Indian Ocean, framed by a rugged granite canal, carved over thousands of years by the sea.
 This natural wonder features a timber boardwalk, providing a safe and scenic route across the striking rock formations, and overlooking grand seascapes.
-Adventurous guests can enjoy snorkeling, fishing, and climbing, taking advantage of facilities like the finger jetty and boat ramp for a convenient seaside experience.
+Adventurous guests can enjoy snorkelling, fishing, and climbing, taking advantage of facilities like the finger jetty and boat ramp for a convenient seaside experience.

 Injidup Beach